devopsmakers/myip-pdns/README.md

 ## TL; DR
-Run `./bin/amijackt` and you'll have a good estimation of whether you're talking to specific DNS servers directly (the request came from me via your default gateway) or your request is going via a transparent third party DNS server which could serve alternate IP addresses, log unnecessarily or help serve you phishing sites / scripts.
+Run `./bin/amijackt` and you'll have a good estimation of whether you're talking to specific DNS servers directly (the request came via your default gateway) or your request is going via a transparent third party DNS server which could serve alternate IP addresses, log unnecessarily or help serve you phishing sites / scripts.